liamhan0905/OpenCV-SimpleProjects/README.md

 # OpenCV-SimpleProjects

-### DISCLOSURE: This project belongs to "Murtaza's Workshop - Robotics and AI"
+### DISCLOSURE: These projects belong to "Murtaza's Workshop - Robotics and AI"

 This repo consists of three simple projects that were found in "Learn Opencv in 3 hours with Python from Murtazaa's Workshop - Robotics and AI"